Internship Recommendation Letter Examples for Students in 2026

 During a research assignment, [Student Name] organized source material, checked conflicting data, and delivered a clear final report two days before the deadline.

-Good marks help, but they are rarely enough.
-Internship and traineeship letters become stronger when they show punctuality, coachability, communication, and follow-through in real situations.
+Strong grades help, but they are rarely enough.
+Internship and traineeship letters are much stronger when they demonstrate punctuality, coachability, communication, and follow-through through real examples.

 See employer-ready wording